dlemstra/code-sign-action/README.md

 ### `certificate`

-**Required** The base64 encoded certificate that does not require a password.
+**Required** The base64 encoded certificate.

-This can done one by converting your pfx file to a base64 encoded string with the following command
+This can created by converting your pfx file to a base64 encoded string with the following command

 ```
 certutil -encode .\ssCertInfo.pfx .\ssCertInfo.base64.txt